Questions and answers about SAP Business One fields and functions.

 The exposure limit works in the same way as the credit limit, except that the total amount of unpresented cheques is also included here.
 This indicates the amount up to which the business partner may purchase goods or services on credit before having to make payments.
 If the credit amount exceeds the commitment limit, the business partner is asked to make a payment before they can purchase further goods or services.
 By setting an exposure limit, you can better control and manage the credit risk for your company.

 Select a predefined dunning condition from the value list.
-To create a new dunning term, select the "Define new" entry.
-Here you can enter the number of days that must pass before a reminder is automatically generated if the customer's payment term is exceeded.
-For example, you can enter a value of 10 days here, which means that a reminder will be generated automatically 10 days after the payment term has expired if the invoice has not yet been paid at this time.
-You can also specify which reminder level should be used and whether an email or a printout of the reminder should be sent to the customer.
+To create a new dunning condition, select the entry „Define New“.
+You can specify the number of days that must pass before a dunning reminder is automatically generated if the customer's payment terms are exceeded.
+You can enter a value of, for example, 10 days, which means that a dunning reminder will be automatically created 10 days after the payment terms expire if the invoice has not yet been settled at that time.
+You can also specify which dunning level should be used and whether an email or a printed copy of the dunning reminder should be sent to the customer.

 The drop-down list allows you to select whether no interest and charges (entry No), only interest, only charges or both (entry Interest and charges) should be posted with the dunning run.
 If you select a payment term from the drop-down list, it is automatically applied to all documents that you create with this business partner.
 For example, if you create an invoice to this business partner, the payment term you have selected is automatically applied.

-The "standard framework agreement" is a predefined contract type that can be assigned to a business partner in order to be able to access standard conditions more quickly when creating a framework agreement.
-The conditions for the payment of goods or services are defined.
-These include the payment period, the currency and the payment method (e.g. bank transfer or cheque).
+The „standard framework agreement“ is a predefined contract type that can be assigned to a business partner to access standard terms and conditions more quickly when setting up a framework agreement.
+It defines the conditions for the payment of goods or services.
+These include, among other things, the payment period, currency, and payment method (e.g., bank transfer or cheque).

-"Effective discount groups" are groups that define which discount should be applied to a specific customer.
-For example, an effective discount group can be defined for customers who meet a certain payment deadline, such as prepayment or payment within 10 days.
-The discounts can be defined as a percentage or as a fixed amount.
+„Effective Discount Groups“ are groups that determine which discount is to be applied to a specific customer.
+For example, an effective discount group can be defined for customers who adhere to a specific payment term, such as prepayment or payment within 10 days.
+The discounts can be defined as a percentage or a fixed amount.

 The effective discount groups can then be assigned to business partners in SAP Business One.
 When a sales transaction is completed for a business partner with an effective discount group, the relevant discounts are automatically applied based on the payment terms selected for the transaction.

-In SAP Business One, the term "effective price" refers to the actual price that a business partner pays for a product or service after all rebates, discounts and additional costs have been taken into account.
-In a business partner's payment terms, the effective price can be specified as a fixed amount or as a percentage.
+In SAP Business One, the term „effective price“ refers to the actual price a business partner pays for a product or service after all discounts, rebates, and additional costs have been accounted for.
+Within the payment terms of a business partner, the effective price can be specified as a fixed amount or as a percentage.

-In "Maintain priority", you select the business partner priority in sales orders from the value list.
-The priority is represented by a number that is assigned to the respective payment term.
-A lower number means a higher priority, i.e. the open items with this payment term are settled first before payments are made for items with a higher priority.
+In „Maintain Priority“ you select the business partner priority in customer orders from a value list.
+The priority is represented by a number assigned to the respective payment term.
+A lower number means a higher priority, i.e. open items with this payment term will be settled first before payments are made for items with a higher priority.

-In "Maintain bank business partner", enter the business partner's bank details at the bottom left by clicking on the (Select from list) button next to the Bank country field.
+In „Maintain Business Partner Bank Details“ you enter the business partner's bank details at the bottom left by clicking the (Select from list) button next to the Bank country field.

 If the business partner's bank has not been created, it must be created via Administration - Definitions - Bank processing - Banks.

-"Credit card type" refers to the type of credit card a customer has.
-This can be a Visa, Mastercard or American Express card, for example.
-If the corresponding credit card type is entered in SAP Business One, it can be used, for example, to create invoices or for reporting.
+„Credit card type“ refers to the type of credit card a customer possesses.
+This could be, for example, a Visa, Mastercard, or American Express card.
+Recording the corresponding credit card type in SAP Business One allows it to be used, for instance, for creating invoices or for reporting.

-"Public holidays" refers to the public holiday calendar that is used for the due date calculation.
-You can select a predefined public holiday calendar from the value list or create a new one.
+„Feiertage“ refers to the holiday calendar used in due date calculation.
+You can select a pre-defined holiday calendar from the value list or create a new one.

-In the "Payment dates" window in SAP Business One, you can define fixed calendar days within a month on which invoices are due.
-Depending on the due date of the invoice, there are three options: on the 15th of the month, on the 25th of the month or on the 15th of the following month.
+In the „Payment Terms“ window in SAP Business One, you can set fixed calendar days within a month on which invoices are due.
+This results in three possibilities depending on the invoice's due date: on the 15th of the month, on the 25th of the month, or on the 15th of the following month.

 If you activate this checkbox, you allow a sales order from this customer/prospective customer to be copied only partially - i.e. not with all lines - to a subsequent document (delivery note or invoice).
 It is important to note that a partial delivery does not cancel or affect the rest of the order.
 The undelivered part of the order remains active and can be delivered at a later date when all items are available.
 If this checkbox is not activated, the sales order can only be copied in full to a subsequent document.